-Neil Robertson’s incredible form continued as he set up a World Grand Prix final against Graeme Dott at the Centaur in Cheltenham.
+Neil Robertson’s incredible form continued as he set up a World Grand Prix title decider against Graeme Dott at the Centaur in Cheltenham.

 The Australian edged Kyren Wilson in Saturday’s second semi-final with a 6-4 scoreline, a day after Dott had overcome Tom Ford by the same margin.